How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 North Caucasian family

-North Caucasian family represented mainly by peoplesNakh-Dagestan group(Chechens, Avars, Dargins, Lezgins, Ingush, etc.) andAbkhazian-Adyghe group(Kabardians, Abazins).
+North Caucasian family represented mainly by peoplesNakh-Dagestan group(Chechens, Avars, Dargins, Lezgins, Ingush, etc.) andAbkhaz-Adyghe group(Kabardians, Abazas).
 The peoples of this family live more compactly, mainly in the North Caucasus.

-Also representatives of Chukotka-Kamchatka family(, Itelmens); Eskimo-Aleutian family(, Aleuts); Kartvelian family() and peoples of other language families and peoples (Chinese, Arabs, Vietnamese, etc.).
+Representatives also live in Russia Chukotka-Kamchatka family(, Itelmen); Eskimo-Aleut family(, Aleuts); Kartvelian family() and peoples of other language families and nations (Chinese, Arabs, Vietnamese, etc.).

 The languages of all peoples of Russia are equal, but the language of interethnic communication is Russian.

-Russia, being a multinational republic in its own way state structure, is a federation , built according to the national-territorial principle.
-The federal structure of the Russian Federation is based on its state integrity, the unity of the system of state power, the delimitation of subjects of jurisdiction and powers between the state authorities of the Russian Federation and the state authorities of the constituent entities of the Russian Federation, equality and self-determination of peoples in the Russian Federation (Constitution of the Russian Federation, 1993).
-The Russian Federation includes 88 subjects, of which 31 are national entities (republics, autonomous okrugs, autonomous oblast).
-The total area of national formations is 53% of the territory of the Russian Federation.
-At the same time, only about 26 million people live here, of which almost 12 million are Russians.
-At the same time, many peoples of Russia are scattered across various regions of Russia.
-As a result, a situation has arisen when, on the one hand, part of the peoples of Russia are settled outside their national formations, and on the other hand, within the limits of many national formations, the share of the main or "titular" (which gave the name to the corresponding formation) nation is relatively small.
-So, of the 21 republics of the Russian Federation, only eight of the main peoples make up the majority (Chechen Republic, Ingushetia, Tyva, Chuvashia, Kabardino-Balkaria, North Ossetia, Tatarstan and Kalmykia.
-In multi-ethnic Dagestan, ten local peoples (Avars, Dargins, Kumyks, Lezgins, Laks , Tabasaran, Nogais, Rutuls, Aguls, Tsakhurs) make up 80% of the total population, with the lowest share of "titular" peoples (10%) and Khakassia (11%).
+Russia, being a multinational republic in its own way state structure, is a federation built on a national-territorial principle.
+The federal structure of the Russian Federation is based on its state integrity, the unity of the system of state power, the delimitation of jurisdiction and powers between the bodies of state power of the Russian Federation and the bodies of state power of the constituent entities of the Russian Federation, equality and self-determination of peoples in the Russian Federation (Constitution of the Russian Federation, 1993).
+The Russian Federation includes 88 subjects, of which 31 are national entities (republics, autonomous okrugs, autonomous region). total area national entities makes up 53% of the territory of the Russian Federation.
+At the same time, only about 26 million people live here, of which almost 12 million are Russian.
+At the same time, many peoples of Russia are dispersed across various regions of Russia.
+As a result, a situation has arisen where, on the one hand, some of the peoples of Russia are settled outside their national formations, and on the other hand, within many national formations, the share of the main or “titular” (which gives the name to the corresponding formation) nation is relatively small.
+Thus, of the 21 republics of the Russian Federation, only in eight the main peoples make up the majority (Chechen Republic, Ingushetia, Tyva, Chuvashia, Kabardino-Balkaria, North Ossetia, Tatarstan and Kalmykia.
+In multi-ethnic Dagestan, ten local peoples (Avars, Dargins, Kumyks, Lezgins, Laks , Tabasarans, Nogais, Rutuls, Aguls, Tsakhurs) form 80% of the total population.
+Khakassia (11%) has the lowest proportion of “titular” peoples (10%).

-A peculiar picture of the settlement of peoples in the autonomous regions.
-They are inhabited very rarely and for many decades attracted migrants from all the republics of the former USSR (Russians, Ukrainians, Tatars, Belarusians, Chechens, etc.), who came to work - to develop the richest deposits, build roads, industrial facilities and cities.
-As a result, the main peoples in the majority autonomous regions(and in the only autonomous region) make up only a small percentage of their total population.
-For example, in the Khanty-Mansiysk Autonomous Okrug - 2%, in Yamalo-Nenets - 6%, Chukotka - about 9%, etc. Only in one Aginsky Buryat Autonomous Okrug titular peoples make up the majority (62%).
+A peculiar picture of the settlement of peoples in the autonomous okrugs.
+They are very sparsely populated and for many decades they attracted migrants from all the republics of the former USSR (Russians, Ukrainians, Tatars, Belarusians, Chechens, etc.), who came to work - to develop the richest deposits, build roads, industrial facilities and cities.
+As a result, the main peoples in the majority autonomous okrugs(and in the only autonomous region) constitute only a small percentage of their total population.
+For example, in the Khanty-Mansi Autonomous Okrug - 2%, in the Yamalo-Nenets Autonomous Okrug - 6%, Chukotka - about 9%, etc. Only in one Aginsky Buryat Autonomous Okrug do titular peoples make up the majority (62%).

-The dispersal of many peoples and their intensive contacts with other peoples, especially with the Russians, contribute to their assimilation.
+The dispersion of many peoples and their intensive contacts with other peoples, especially Russians, contribute to their assimilation.

 Share with friends or save for yourself: